Excel Export to PDF (Table of Contents)

 1. Saving Excel Files as PDF Files

-Let us say we have an Excel file which has 4 worksheets in it.
-Now if we wish to export any selected range, table, or worksheet, or the entire file to PDF format, then we follow the below steps:
+Let us say we have an Excel file that has 4 worksheets in it.
+Now, if we wish to export any selected range, table, or worksheet, or the entire file to PDF format, then we follow the below steps:

-- Open the Excel file and select the range or sheets that need to be converted to PDF format :
+- Open the Excel file and select the range of sheets that need to be converted to PDF format :

 If a table is to be exported, then place the cursor on any cell within the table.

 If a certain worksheet is to be exported, then it has to be made active by clicking on the sheet’s tab.